stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 After linking the `0` values will be replaced with actuall offset values, there will be no relocations left.

+The instructions can be understood as follows (take note that openrisc has a branch delay slot, meaning the instruction after the branch is run before the branch is take).

+ - `l.movhi` - move the value `[0]` into high bits of register `r11`, clearing the lower bits.
+ - `l.addi` - add the value in register `r11` to the value `[0]` and store the results in `r11`.
+ - `l.jr` - jump the the address in `r9`

+This constructs the address of `x` out of 2 16-bit values into `r11`, `r11` is the function return value register in openrisc.
+It then returns from the function as `r9` is the link register.

 ### Linker output

-As we can see from the linker output the places in the code that had relocations are not replaced with values.
+As we can see from the linker output the places in the code that had relocation place holders are now replaced with values.
 For example `1a 20 00 00` has become `1a 20 00 0a`.

 ```
 00002298 <get_x_addr>: